OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-js-screen-share.md

 **OpenVidu variables**:

-- `OVCamera` and `OVScreen`: These two variables will be our OpenVidu object (entrypoint to the library).
+- `OVCamera` and `OVScreen`: these two variables will be our OpenVidu object (entrypoint to the library).
 We will use `OVCamera` to init `sessionCamera` object, and `OVScreen` to init `sessionScreen` object.
-- `sessionCamera` and `sessionScreen`: These two objects will represent the video-call we will connect.
+- `sessionCamera` and `sessionScreen`: these two objects will represent the video-call we will connect.
 Both **will be associated to the same session id**, but with `sessionCamera` we will handle webcam events and with `sessionScreen` we will handle screen events.

 **Global State variables**

-- `mySessionId`: This represents the session id which the session have, entered in the initial form.
+- `myUserName`: the username provided in the initial form.
-- `myUserName`: This represents the username entered in the initial form.
+- `mySessionId`: the session identifiers provided in the initial form.
+This is the video-call we will connect to.
-- `screensharing`: Boolean state which represents if the user is screensharing or not to display a button.
+- `screensharing`: boolean state which represents if the user is screensharing or not to display a button.

 When the **join** button is clicked, `mySessionId` and `myUserName` will be loaded from the initial form: